dead-claudia/clean-assert/api.md

 assert.notHasKeys(object, [...keys]) // missing all
 ```

-Assert whether an array has one or more keys.
+Assert whether an object has one or more keys.
 The comments detail how they're checked.

 ### Has all key-value pairs